Don't Let Your Permissions be Hijacked!

 For the better part of this article, I will focus on three attack scenarios:

-It is certainly possible to identify more attack scenarios, but these appeared to me to be the most likely combinations.
+It is certainly possible to identify more attack scenarios, but these appear to me to be the most likely combinations.
 Just as a reminder: if you hold any permission, it can be hijacked, and the more powerful it is, the more interesting it will be to abuse it.

 Table of Contents